Assured Pathway entry to Medicine and Dental Medicine for international students

 - Applicants should use their name as it appears on their passport when submitting their application and when registering for the ISAT.

-- Applicants must register for and sit the ISAT prior to 31 May the year prior to commencement.
+- Applicants must register for and sit the ISAT prior to the application closing date.
 The ISAT ID should be entered where indicated in the online application.
 ISAT results remain valid for two years (as at the application closing date)

 - Late applications will not be considered.